Canada Oh Canada. My recent trip to Canada was inspired.

 A beautifully groomed park is just across the street from the falls.

-And on a lighter note, or maybe a heavier note (ha), I couldn’t resist on opportunity to find myself photographed in front of the Guinness World of Records Museum, Niagara Falls, Canada, eh.
+And on a lighter note, or maybe a heavier note (ha), I couldn’t resist the opportunity to find myself photographed in front of the Guinness World of Records Museum, Niagara Falls, Canada.

 And midway through our day… The Canadian Midway.